-- (1) abattoir has the meaning under the PrimeSafe licence categories 'abattoirs (domestic)' and 'abattoirs (exports)'; - (2) Additional Obligation Industries has the meaning in clause 5(1); - (3) aircraft has the same meaning as in the Stay Safe Directions (Regional Victoria); - (4) airport means a facility that receives scheduled international passenger air transport services and / or passenger charter air services from international markets; - (5) Australian air transport operator has the same meaning as in the Civil Aviation Safety Amendment (Part 119) Regulations 2018; - (6) Authorised Officer has the same meaning as in the PHW Act; - (7) Border Directions means the Victorian Border Crossing Permit Directions (No. 13) as amended or replaced from time to time; - (8) Care Facilities Directions means the Care Facilities Directions (No. 29) as amended or replaced from time to time; - (9) care facility has the same meaning as in the Care Facilities Directions; - (10) care facility worker has the same meaning as 'worker' in clause 7(1) of the Care Facilities Directions: - (11) cleaned has the same meaning as in the Workplace Directions; - (12) commercial cleaning services means a business that provides cleaning and sanitisation services to commercial premises; - (13) commercial passenger vehicle services has the meaning given in section 4 of the Commercial Passenger Vehicle Industry Act 2017; - (14) confirmed case means a worker or person diagnosed with SARS-CoV-2; - (15) COVID Marshal has the meaning in clause 7(19)(b);

-- (16) COVIDSafe Plan has the same meaning as in the Workplace Directions; - (17) Department means the Department of Health; - (18) Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (19) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 22) as amended or replaced from time to time; - (20) Directions currently in force has the same meaning as in the Stay Safe Directions (Regional Victoria); - (21) employee includes a person who is self-employed; - (22) employer means a person who owns, operates or controls a Work Premises and includes a person who is self-employed or a sole-trader; - (23) face covering has the same meaning as in the Workplace Directions; - (24) Green Zone Country has the same meaning as in the Border Directions;
+- (1) abattoir has the meaning under the PrimeSafe licence categories 'abattoirs (domestic)' and 'abattoirs (exports)'; - (2) Additional Obligation Industries has the meaning in clause 5(1); - (3) aircraft means an aircraft that is mainly used for the purpose of, or is engaged, or is intended or likely to be engaged, in a flight wholly within Australia; - (4) airport means a facility that receives scheduled international passenger air transport services and / or passenger charter air services from international markets; - (5) Australian air transport operator has the same meaning as in the Civil Aviation Safety Amendment (Part 119) Regulations 2018; - (6) Authorised Officer has the same meaning as in the PHW Act; - (7) Border Directions means the Victorian Border Crossing Permit Directions (No. 17) as amended or replaced from time to time; - (8) Care Facilities Directions means the Care Facilities Directions (No. 34) as amended or replaced from time to time; - (9) care facility has the same meaning as in the Care Facilities Directions; - (10) care facility worker has the same meaning as 'worker' in clause 7(1) of the Care Facilities Directions; - (11) cleaned has the same meaning as in the Workplace Directions; - (12) commercial cleaning services means a business that provides cleaning and sanitisation services to commercial premises; - (13) commercial passenger vehicle services has the meaning given in section 4 of the Commercial Passenger Vehicle Industry Act 2017; - (14) confirmed case means a worker or person diagnosed with SARS-CoV-2; - (15) COVID Marshal has the meaning in clauses 7(2)(a), 7(22)(b), 7(25)(b), 7(31)(a) (as the case may be); - (16) COVIDSafe Plan has the same meaning as in the Workplace Directions; - (17) Department means the Department of Health; - (18) Detention Notice means a notice given to a person requiring the person to be detained for a specified period; - (19) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 23) as amended or replaced from time to time; - (20) Directions currently in force has the same meaning as in the Workplace Directions; - (21) employee includes a person who is self-employed; - (22) employer means a person who owns, operates or controls a Work Premises and includes a person who is self-employed or a sole-trader; - (23) face covering has the same meaning as in the Workplace Directions; - (24) Green Zone Country has the same meaning as in the Border Directions;

-Note: information regarding countries with current, valid (and not temporarily or permanently suspended) safe travel zone agreements with the Commonwealth of Australia is available at: www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert/coronavirus-covid-19-restrictions/coronavirus-covid-19-advice-for-international-travellers#travel-zones as amended from time to time.
+Note: information regarding countries with current, valid (and not temporarily or permanently suspended) safe travel zone agreements with the Commonwealth of Australia is available at: www.health.gov.au/news/ health-alerts/novel-coronavirus-2019-ncov-health-alert/coronavirus-covid-19-restrictions/coronavirus-covid-19-advice-for-international-travellers#travel-zones as amended or replaced from time to time by the Victorian Government;